 - Product line

-By implementing business intelligence into business operations, retailers can automate data collection revolving:
+By implementing retail business intelligence into business operations, business owners can automate data collection revolving:

 - Consumer buying behavior